irebuf/dncs-lab/README.md

   `ip route add 192.168.168.0/21 via 192.168.170.254` <br>
   This line is used to add the route that a packet has to do.
 It say that all the packet with address 192.168.168.0/21, so all the packets that have the same 21 bits of this address, have to be send on the link with router-1 at address 192.168.170.254.

+#### IP
+  Host-1-a has an IP address on port eth1 linked to router-1.
+It's 192.168.170.1 and it's the first address free in the configuration of the first VLAN.
+We can use all the other address except the two of the system and the router's address for any other hosts (until 252 hosts).